This page is for productivity tools and services related to time management, information overload and Email overload.

 MyFax allows you to send and receive faxes without needing a dedicated fax machine or phone number.
 I still encounter a surprisingly large number of companies that utilize Faxes for document transmission, and MyFax allows you to easily support this need.
 It creates a "virtual fax machine" through your Email for both sending and receiving faxes with your own personal fax number.
 Very neat little application that still comes in handy.

-Shoeboxed is another application that I use that allows me to turn "paper" into "electronic documents".
+The Neat Company is another application that I use that allows me to turn "paper" into "electronic documents".
 If you have a business, or deal with a large number of receipts, or any type of paper, this is a very handy application.
-It also integrates with other systems such as Evernote and QuickBooks (both of which I use), and allows me to easily get rid of the paper clutter and utilize the electronic capabilities of these systems.
+It also integrates with other systems such as MailChimp and QuickBooks (both of which I use), and allows me to easily get rid of the paper clutter and utilize the electronic capabilities of these systems.

 I use Evernote to manage my personal and professional list of projects and "to dos".
 Its a simple and flexible web-based system that syncs to my iphone.
 It also has handy "add-ins" for browsers, and I even integrated an iPhone dictation application with evernote!
 A very popular system that can help you organize your digital (and non-digital) life.

-If you want to really learn how to use Evernote, I highly recommend that you buy the The Definitive Guide for New Evernote Users by Brett Kelley.
-Brett actually used to work for Evernote (he helped develop the application and some of the original documentation), so you get a great overview of Evernote by someone that actually helped design it.
-A great resource to help get the most from a great tool.
+If you want to really learn how to use Evernote, I highly recommend that you buy Master Evernote by S.J.
+Scott.
+It provides a great overview of Evernote and is a great resource to help get the most from a very powerful tool.

 JUST IN TIME LEARNING: